bigfix/developer.bigfix.com/site/pages/action-script/guide/action_statuses.md

       </ul>
    </dd>
    <dt>**Pending Downloads**</dt>
    <dd>Waiting for downloads to be mirrored.
 The BigFix Client is waiting to receive the complete file.
-This state will persist until the download makes it to the BigFix Server -> BigFix Relay -> BigFix Client.</dd>
+This state will persist until the download is available on the BigFix Server -> BigFix Relay -> BigFix Client.</dd>
    <dt>**Pending Restart**</dt>
    <dd>Waiting for restart to complete action.
 The action was completed, but the action status of 'Fixed' or 'Failed' cannot be assessed until the computer is restarted.</dd>
    <dt>**Pending Message**</dt>